 To find this configuration I tried every possible way of dividing 840 by its factors to get the desired harmonics, 840 being the LCM.
 I chose the way that used the least number of divisions, letting me chain multiple outputs together.

-Something that kind of sucked was that originally the 8 Hz signal was coming out of the divide by 7 block.
-I had to double the input frequency oy to 1680 Hz and add an extra divide by 2 block.
+Something that kind of sucked was that originally the 8 Hz signal was coming out of the divide by 7 block, which doesn't provide a 50% duty cycle.
+I had to double the input frequency to 1680 Hz and add an extra divide by 2 block.
 This will end up halving the maximum output frequency of the project.

 The dashed boxes indicate which divide by 2 blocks share an IC.